belialamiee/flckr-gallery/readme.md

 # Flckr-Gallery

 This flicker search engine is built on top of Laravel using NginX to serve the data.

+To use, first a user will have to register/login

-To use, type a search query into the search box and the site will return a paginated list of search results.
+Once logged in, type a search query into the search box and the site will return a paginated list of search results.

 A list of previous searches is shown below, clicking on these will search for these.